 Lead and Copper Rule Long-Term Revisions

-To help shape an updated Lead and Copper Rule, EPA has engaged with multiple stakeholders representing a wide range of expertise.
+To help shape an updated Lead and Copper Rule, EPA engaged with multiple stakeholders representing a wide range of expertise.

 National Drinking Water Advisory Council (NDWAC) Lead and Copper Rule Working Group

 Measures to ensure optimal corrosion control treatment; and

 Science Advisory Board Evaluation of the Effectiveness of Partial Lead Service Line Replacements

 Associations between PLSLR and blood lead levels in children;

 Water sampling data at the tap before and after PLSLR;